-- 41 coronial matters some of which will involve a full hearing inquest and others will be determined on the papers - 82 Health and Disability Commissioner complaints by consumers - 39 Nursing Council Professional Conduct Committee investigations, regarding conduct or criminal convictions - 39 Nursing Council Health Committee matters - 2 Nursing Council full council meetings, regarding suspension of a practising certificate for competency issues - 11 Nursing Council assessments - 4 Health Practitioners Disciplinary Tribunal hearings (charges brought by a PCC of the Nursing Council or the Director of Proceedings) - 2 Human Rights Commission matters - 2 criminal investigations by police of a member - 24 criminal investigations by police requiring the member to provide a statement/give evidence as a witness or a victim - 1 Midwifery Council matter - 18 serious adverse event reviews or other employer led inquiries - 2 ACC matters - 1 District Inspector matter

-• 2 witnesses in other types of court proceeding.
+- 41 coronial matters some involving a full hearing inquest and others will be determined on the papers - 82 Health and Disability Commissioner complaints by consumers - 39 Nursing Council Professional Conduct Committee investigations regarding conduct or criminal convictions - 39 Nursing Council Health Committee matters - 2 Nursing Council full council meetings, regarding suspension of a practising certificate for competency issues - 11 Nursing Council assessments - 4 Health Practitioners Disciplinary Tribunal hearings (charges brought by a PCC of the Nursing Council or the Director of Proceedings) - 2 Human Rights Commission matters - 2 criminal investigations by police of a member - 24 criminal investigations by police requiring the member to provide a statement/ give evidence as a witness or a victim - 1 Midwifery Council matter - 18 serious adverse event reviews or other employer led inquiries - 2 ACC matters - 2 Human Rights Commission matters - 2 criminal investigations by police of a member - 1 District Inspector matter - witnesses in other types of court proceeding.

-Competency advisory referrals since August 2021 are related to medication errors, failure to assess patients, adequate communication, and inadequate documentation.
-It was challenging providing support to members with the full competency review process over Zoom instead of face-to-face at that time.
+Competency advisory referrals since August 2021 are related to

+- medication errors

+- failure to assess patients

+- adequate communication and

+- inadequate documentation.

-International Nurses Day 2022 launched the Maranga Mai!
-Campaign introduced by NZNO CEO Paul Goulter.
-'Maranga Mai!' means 'Rise Up!' and this campaign is a call for NZNO members, whatever sector they work in, to come together and take united action.
-We want to win the political and resourcing commitments needed to address the nursing workforce crisis permanently - and across the whole health sector.
-At the NZNO AGM, members came together to workshop critical components of the campaign. https://maranga-mai.nzno.org.nz/
+It was challenging providing support to members through a full competency review process over Zoom instead of face-to-face at that time.
+International Nurses Day 2022 launched the "Maranga Mai!"
+Campaign introduced by NZNO CEO, Paul Goulter.
+"Maranga Mai!" means "Rise Up!" and this campaign is a call for all NZNO members, whatever sector they work in, to come together and take united action.
+We want to win the political and resourcing commitments needed to address the nursing workforce crisis permanently - and across the whole health sector https://maranga-mai.nzno.org.nz/